Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/2_Applications/README.md

 - Convolutional Neural Networks
 - Sequence Models

-Kaggle also has very simple and short course about [Intro to Deep Learning](https://www.kaggle.com/learn/intro-to-deep-learning)
+Kaggle also has a straightforward and short course about [Intro to Deep Learning](https://www.kaggle.com/learn/intro-to-deep-learning)

 ## TensorFlow
 Again, the most complete course about TensorFlow is found at DeepLearning.AI: [TensorFlow Developer Professional Certificate](https://www.coursera.org/professional-certificates/tensorflow-in-practice).
 This specialization has 4 individual courses: